What is an online shopping app?

 Amazon Shopping

 Amazon needs no introduction.
-Starting out as a marketplace for books back in 1994, it has since grown to become the world’s largest online retailer, supplying our planet with clothes, electronics, toys, housewares, and pretty much every other product imaginable.
-As of today, it offers a staggering 45 mln items, so the task of coherently structuring the online store’s catalog gains the utmost importance.
+Starting out as a marketplace for books back in 1994, it has since grown to become the world’s largest online retailer, supplying clothes, electronics, toys, housewares, and pretty much every other product imaginable.
+As of today, it offers a staggering 45 million items, so the task of coherently structuring the online store’s catalog gains the utmost importance.

 Amazon Shopping also comes with a customer feedback system, real-time order-tracking, editable favorites lists, smart search, as well as several advanced features like voice shopping, AR/VR visualizations, and a visual search system.